The Best Garlic Shrimp Risotto Recipe

 • parsley

-How To Make A super easy Shrimp Risotto from scratch
+How To Make Shrimp Risotto

 • Heat 1 tablespoon of oil in a large skillet over medium heat.
 Add the shrimp in a single layer and sprinkle with the seasonings.
 Cook undisturbed for 2 minutes, then flip and continue to cook until pink and fully opaque, around 1-2 minutes more.
 Set aside on a plate.